 Within this article I will discuss a foreign language learning experience, the learning situation and personal feelings toward the methodologies used during the 1980s, and compare these to the methods used during that period and those that are used today.
 I will also discuss how the earlier methods were effective but only to a certain extent.
 This in turn will reveal that the skills taught were not used in a realistic way and that there is always room for improvement in teaching a foreign language.

 Having attended schooling in the Netherlands it was common to be taught several foreign languages.
 During the early 1980s I was taught three foreign languages, besides my native tongue Dutch, I was taught English, German and French.
-Each of these foreign languages was taught in the same manner and utilised identical methodology, which was grammar first and followed by translating word-for-word and phrases (lexical items) from native tongue into the foreign language.
+Each of these foreign languages were taught in the same manner and utilised identical methodology, which was grammar first and followed by translating word-for-word and phrases (lexical items) from native tongue into the foreign language.
 This was in effect accomplished through the memorisation of extensive lists of words and phrases or what may now be called the Grammar-Translation Method.

 During the process of learning my foreign language, several written tests were administered in order to gauge progress.
 By having a good memory I was able to achieve satisfactory results and quite capable of passing these tests with flying colours.
 However, using that language effectively in a ‘real-world’ setting was near impossible as I soon discovered while on holidays in France.
-For example, a simple visit to the bakery proved that being able to say ‘boulangerie’ didn’t help me much in ordering fancy pastries.
-Nor being able to say the German word Wurst was going to get me a decent meal in Germany while on holiday there.
+For example, a simple visit to the bakery proved that being able to say ‘boulangerie’ didn't help me much in ordering fancy pastries.
+Nor being able to say the German word Wurst was not going to get me a decent meal in Germany while on holiday there.
 All the memorising of extensive word-lists in the world did not make me a good speaker of the target language nor did it provide confidence or the ability to communicate with the locals, leaving me floundering with my acquired foreign language skills.

 The above experiences proved to me that the main focus of years of learning a foreign language was based on mental discipline and intellectual development rather than being able to communicate the target language effectively.
 This in turn was very frustrating, as all I remember are the numbers 1 to 20 and a collection of individual words.
 Because my native language was always there as a reference point I believe it did not teach me effectively and my learning experience was minimal, boring and rather purposeless because it did not encourage me to apply myself in using the target language.